 Questions that help couples go from stuck to deeply connected:

-What are 5 strengths you see between us?
+3. What are the 5 strengths you see between us?

 The strengths are often what show you why you enjoy being together.
 If possible, take time to talk about your strengths and how they make you feel.
 Consider using this space to come together and learn how to show appreciation to each other for their strengths.

 4. What is your favorite sexual memory of us?

 This is a juicy one for some.
 Try to dig into your sex history with each other and share what you enjoy.
 Couples that are comfortable sharing sexual thoughts and memories often create space for a deep connection.
 Trust is often connected to a person’s willingness to feel comfortable with discussing particular topics, such as this one.
 Check out this listen on building trust in a relationship by clicking here.

 5. If you could be any character in a book who would it be and why?

 6. What is your favorite memory from when we were dating?

 As you continue reading, take time to evaluate how you are feeling.
 One key purpose to engaging in relationship questions is to build connections and time together.
 Your relationship is a plant and like every plant it needs nurture.
 Asking each other questions directly nurtures and works to improve the relationship.

 Check out the couple’s journal as a supportive tool to help you build emotional connection and explore questions that improve relationships.